wanghmin/wanghmin.github.io/content/publication/feng-2024-nah/index.md

   Thanks to our model’s stability, our simulator can now achieve two-orders-of-magnitude speedups with large time steps compared to previous models.
 tags:
-- Constitutive Model
+- constitutive model
-- Homogenization
+- homogenization
-- Neural Networks
+- neural networks
-- Yarn-level Cloth Simulation
+- yarn-level cloth simulation
 summary: We propose a neural-assisted homogenized constitutive model for simulating yarn-level cloth.
 This model is trained using strain energy datasets and is validated through qualitative and quantitative experiments.
 links:
 url_video: https://drive.google.com/file/d/1__vgkrNMtGvgjwJ_myhpmfgjlVvZFK3l/view